adriangibanelbtactic/zimbra-maldua-hsm/EXTENSION_INSTALL.md

 ## Requisites

-You have succesfully built zimbra-ose-hsm using [EXTENSION_BUILD.md](EXTENSION_BUILD.md) instructions.
+You have succesfully built zimbra-maldua-hsm using [EXTENSION_BUILD.md](EXTENSION_BUILD.md) instructions.

 ## Installation

-Get `/opt/zimbra/conf/scripts/zimbra-ose-hsm/extension/zetahsm.jar` from your build machine and copy it to your production machine on `/tmp/zetahsm.jar` .
+Get `/opt/zimbra/conf/scripts/zimbra-maldua-hsm/extension/zetahsm.jar` from your build machine and copy it to your production machine on `/tmp/zetahsm.jar` .

 This needs to be run as the root user: